johnherr/Predicting-Rejections-to-Patent-Claims-Under-101/README.md

 After acquiring my cleaned data, I vectorized the claim data to use as my feature set.
 Words in each claim were lemmatized and tokenized to create term frequency matrices and TF-IDF (Term Frequency-Inverse Document Frequency matrices were created for both Train and test datasets).

 # Principal Component Analysis (Assessing Data Structure)
-A little bit of PCA confirmed that there was some (weak) structure in the data.
+A little bit of PCA on my TF-IDF matrix confirmed that there was some (very weak) structure in the data.
 The two-dimensional plot below shows the two classes plotted along with the first two principal components.
 Given that 101 rejections are often  subjective, to begin with, I did not expect a clear delineation between the two classes.
+Ideally, though, the separation between classes would be more pronounced.

 ![](images/pca.png)

+First 3 principal axes:
 ![](images/3d_principal_pca.gif)